leotac/algos/desert/README.md

 Each jeep can go as far as 60 km with a tank of fuel.
 Gas tanks are full at the start.
 Only one person is allowed on each jeep.
 Each jeep can hold 9 additional fuel cans.
 A fuel can can be used only to completely refill a tank, provided that the tank is empty.
-What is the maximum distance at least one of them can travel?
+What is the farthest distance (at least) one of them can travel?
 All friends obviously need to return safely to the base camp.

 Solution